powerplace-io/power-places-scraper/README.md

 This scraper aims to scrape places (buisnesses, bars, cafés, etc.) and provide a popularity index by utilizing the google search.

-The most straigh forward way of getting a list of all places google knows in an area would be to use the Nearby-Search in the Google Places API.
-Queries to this API have become quite expensive (considering a large number of requests needs to be made to cover a large area).
-An easy workaround consists of grabing a list of places from somewhere else.
-This scraper uses the OSM Overpass API to achieve this.
+The most straight forward and complete way of getting all google-listed places in an area is to use the Nearby-Search in the Google Places API.
+This approach is taken in the repository [m-wrtr/populartimes](https://github.com/m-wrzr/populartimes) (which is used as the base for this project).

+Queries to the Nearby-Search API have become quite expensive (considering a large number of requests needs to be made to cover a large area).
+An easy workaround consists of grabbing a list of places from somewhere else.
+This scraper uses the OSM Overpass API to get a list of places and adds popular times indices using the the google search.
+Though this process does not return a complete list of google-listed places, it does not require the usage of the Nearby-Search (and a Google API key)

 ## Disclaimer